A Story of Language Barriers

 - and dessert

 … before the celebration begins.
-The night will end around midnight.
-Be sure to stay for a few surprises until at least 10pm.
+The night will end around 2am, but be sure to stay for a few surprises until at least 10pm.

 What is the Schedule for the Special Day?